manojnadakuduru/lakehouse-medallion-architecture/README.md

 **Surrogate key management** - New surrogate keys are assigned for changed dimension records to maintain consistent joins with fact tables.

-This approach ensures that analytical queries reflect the correct historical context and supports trend analysis across changing business attributes.
 ## 6)Technologies Used
 **PySpark**
 – Core data processing engine used for transformations, incremental ingestion, merge-based upserts, and dimensional modeling.